X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

 \subsection{Experimental limitations}

 The data presented in this study is primarily subject to two sources of experimental uncertainty: (i) inaccuracies arising from the feeding mechanism of the extrusion setup, and (ii) uncertainties associated with the X-ray particle tracking method and its parameter choices.

-Unfortunately, verifying our findings through an alternative method would disrupt the flow by introducing additional structures inside the barrel.
-To quantitatively estimate experimental uncertainties, we applied two approaches:
+To evaluate whether the feeding mechanism introduces a systematic bias, following Ref.~\onlinecite{coogan_-line_2019} we compare the volumetric flow rate inferred from our curve-fitting procedure with an independent gravimetric measurement.
+Specifically, the extrudate mass collected over a three-minute interval was recorded and converted to a volumetric throughput ($Q_{\mathrm{grav}}$) for comparison with the fitted flow rate ($Q_{\mathrm{fit}}$).
+Fig.~S10 demonstrates that the calibration was adequate, with the feeding mechanism reaching a filament velocity near the setpoint.
+Investigating the ratio of volumetric flow rates $Q_{\mathrm{grav}}/Q_{\mathrm{fit}}$ shown in Fig.~\ref{flowrate} reveals that the curve-fitting approach yields lower values, except for the \SI[per-mode=symbol]{1.0}{\milli\meter\per\second} condition.
+The largest discrepancy was observed at the \SI[per-mode=symbol]{2.0}{\milli\meter\per\second}, amounting to 5\%.
+While this discrepancy is not negligible, it is sufficiently small that it does not compromise the conclusions of this study.

+A plausible origin is a speed-dependent detection bias in the particle-velocity estimation: as particle speed increases, the probability of correctly determining velocities decreases, leading to an under-detection of the fastest particles at \SI[per-mode=symbol]{2.0}{\milli\meter\per\second} and thereby biasing the envelope fit toward lower apparent flow rates.
+This bias is likely to occur specifically at this condition, since the corresponding velocities approach the upper limit of what could be resolved with the available X-ray imaging system.

+Furthermore, it is important to note that the number of data points within the evaluation window directly governs the robustness of the envelope fit.
+Confidence and accuracy improve when more data points are available, for example by increasing tracer concentration or enlarging the spatial averaging window $\Delta z$ to include more data in the evaluation.
+To preserve spatial resolution, we therefore use a narrow $\Delta z$ and accept higher variance as the trade-off.